 As a financial services business leader, driving your organization’s response to fraud and cybercrime is one of your top priorities.
 To counter such sophisticated attacks, banks must be able to deploy innovative, analytics-driven technologies that can both detect existing threats and help to anticipate new ones as they emerge.

-The rigid, rules and silos-based approach to data management of days past simply won’t be enough to prevent your organization becoming a victim of fraud.
+The rigid, rules, and silos-based approach to data management of days past simply won’t be enough to prevent your organization from becoming a victim of fraud.
 That’s because this traditional method denies you the holistic insights you need to make connections between customers or events that, at first glance, may seem unrelated.
-When integrated however, evidence may emerge of collusion between claimants, or a pattern of fraudulent activity that had previously gone unnoticed.
+When integrated, however, evidence may emerge of collusion between claimants, or a pattern of fraudulent activity that had previously gone unnoticed.

 This can be achieved using a data lake, a centralized data platform that – dependent on security restrictions – can enable you to view and access all data, from all sources, and in any format.
 Once your data lake is populated, artificial intelligence (AI) and machine learning-based technologies can be used to quickly channel your data into meaningful, real-time fraud detection insights.
 In contrast to a rules-based approach, which uses a fixed set of criteria to decide if a transaction is fraudulent, AI systems are more flexible, considering as much data as possible.
 By analyzing data from multiple sources, AI systems can ‘join the dots’ across your organization and flag suspicious behaviors your staff may not be aware of.

 You can find about more about the steps required to deploy a data lake in this recent white paper from Intel.